cli135/computational-genomics-team-47/README.md

   - (3.) `psuedoreads.py`
   - (4.) `get_kmer_hit_counts.py`
   - (5.) `print_summary_contaminants_found()` (in `main.py`)
-- `genomes-of-common-contaminants` contains approximately 20 genomes (totalling ~90 MB) of bacteria and viruses that common contaminate DNA sequences (Mycoplasma, Eschericia lambda phage phiX174, etc.)
+- `new-tutorial-reference-database` contains approximately 20 genomes (totalling ~90 MB) of bacteria and viruses that common contaminate DNA sequences (Mycoplasma, Eschericia lambda phage phiX174, etc.)
+  - `genomes-of-common-contaminants` is a fuller version of this database.
   - `gocc-shortened` is a condensed version of this database.
 - `covid-assemblies` contains 9 input sequences that are fed into the program and checked for contamination.
 - `taxonomy` contains: